BrianPollar/open-stock/packages/stock-notif-client/README.md

-# stock-notif-client
+# @open-stock/stock-notif-client

 A simple notification library for Javascript on browser with user state management.
-This only works with (https://github.com/BrianPollar/stock-notif-server) the server library.
+This only works with (https://github.com/BrianPollar/@open-stock/stock-notif-server) the server library.

 ## Features

 stock-notif-client implements a full notifentication system.
 It consists of:

 - a Javascript client library (this repository)
-- a [Node Js Server](https://github.com/BrianPollar/stock-notif-server) for Node.js.
+- a [Node Js Server](https://github.com/BrianPollar/@open-stock/stock-notif-server) for Node.js.

 Its main features are: